 You might already have a pretty good idea of what SEO is and how it works.
-If you’re just here to dig in to the fine details, feel free to skip ahead to the next section — although a little refresher never hurts.
+If you’re just here to understand the finer details, feel free to skip ahead to the next section — although a little refresher never hurts.

-SEO — short for search engine optimization — is the science of finessing website content in accordance to search trends to get more impressions and better leads.
-Although SEO requires an understanding of algorithms and complex technical strategies, it’s also as much about understanding basic human nature and your particular target audience, and applying that knowledge to your website content to increase traffic through search engine results pages, known as SERPs.
+SEO — short for search engine optimization — is the science of finessing law firm website content in accordance to search trends to get more impressions and better leads.
+Although SEO requires an understanding of algorithms and complex technical strategies, it’s also as much about understanding basic human nature and your particular target audience, and applying that knowledge to your website content to increase website visitors through search engine results pages, known as SERPs.

 Today’s SERPs are busier than Austin at brunch, with more advertising and organic results than the days of bright banner ads and boring blue links in a vertical list.

-When your future clients search for a keyword like “personal injury lawyer,” they will see various different kinds of results, not just a list of lawyers stacked together like the yellow pages.
+When your future clients search for a keyword like “personal injury lawyer,” they will see various results, not just a list of lawyers stacked together like the yellow pages.

 Typical SERP SEO results include:

-Advertising is not just good for your law firm; it’s good for the people you have the opportunity to serve.
-But in the internet age, it’s not enough to simply have a website.
-You also need a strategy to stand apart from the crowd.
-Whether you lead a brand-new firm or are simply ready to reimagine how you market your legal services, investing as early as possible in SEO sets you up for the most success in the long run.
+Advertising is not just good for your law firm, it’s good for the people you have the opportunity to serve.
+But in the internet age it’s not enough to simply have a website; you also need a strategy to stand apart from the crowd.
+Whether you lead a brand-new firm or are simply ready to reimagine how you market your legal services, investing as early as possible in attorney SEO sets you up for the most success in the long run.

 Getting your name on a billboard isn’t enough to build the trust and connection many people want to feel before even contacting you for the first time.

 A competitive 21st-century law firm website needs to provide an immersive, educational experience.
-What you say — and how you say it — is your identity, and the more people know who you are and how you can help, the more you can establish your firm as a trusted name.
+What you say — and how you say it — is your identity.
+The more people know who you are and how you can help, the more you can establish your firm as a trusted name.

 Cultivating your SEO ranking to appear higher in SERPs means you need to provide quality content that puts your law practice in front of people at the precise moment they are actively looking for your legal services.

 HubSpot’s 2019 Global Survey indicated that 70% of marketers are already actively investing in content marketing, and about 64% of marketers report spending time on SEO.
-Think about how much your firm currently spending in time and money on your SEO campaign and how you measure its success.
+Think about how much your firm is currently spending in time and money on your SEO campaign and how you measure its success.
 In views?
 Rankings?
 New clients?
+Social media success?